Active Learning Myths and What Really Works

 Active Learning Myths

-While most conceptually agree that learning by doing makes sense, do not be fooled by two popular active learning myths:
+While most conceptually agree that learning by doing makes sense, do not be fooled by a few popular active learning myths:

 1. The Read, See, Hear, Write, Do Myth